onurersel/anim/README.md

 #### Manually

-Or simply drag the file `anim.swift` into your project.
+Or simply drag the file `src/anim.swift` into your project.

 # API